 To the ends of the earth.
 Micah 5:2-4 (NASB)

 Micah 5:2 pulls everything together.
 Verse 2 and 3 reveal that a child will be born in Bethlehem Ephrathah.
-Verse 2 and verse 4 state that He will be a ruler of Israel and verse 2 states that He will be eternal.
+Verse 2 and verse 4 state that He will be a ruler of Israel and verse 2 states that He will be an eternal being.
 He will be God.
-While the passage does not say it, we can conclude that this is the son of God since Psalm 2:7 called the Messiah, “My Son.”
+While the passage does not say it, we can conclude that this is the Son of God since Psalm 2:7 called the Messiah, “My Son.”

 Meaning of “Son of God” In The New Testament